janszotkowski/create-rts-setup/README.md

 - `yarn dev` - Starts the development server using `rsbuild`.
 - `yarn lint` - Runs ESLint to lint the `.ts` and `.tsx` files.
-- `yarn stylelint` - Runs Stylelint to check your styles.
+- `yarn lint:style` - Runs Stylelint to check your styles.

 ## Customization